LornahOmbati/Quotationer_demo/README.md

 ## Contributing

-Kindly report any issues, submit feature request.
+Kindly report any issues, submit feature requests.
 However do not make live adjustments to my code(credit will be given with reports and feature recommendations).

 ## License